Katie's Law: Law's expansion

 Susana Martinez was the attorney who prosecuted and convicted the killer.
 While she was District Attorney, Martinez worked to pass legislation that would expand Katie's Law, requiring a DNA sample for all felony arrests.
 While Governor of New Mexico, Martinez signed the expansion bill into law in April 2011.

 National growth

-On February 4, 2010 Congressman Harry Teague (D-NM) introduced H.R.
+On February 4, 2010, Congressman Harry Teague (D-NM) introduced H.R.
 4614.
-The bill has 11 co-sponsors:
+The bill had 11 co-sponsors: